-- A main design influence/inspiration/theme/material that is the design thread holding the collection together.
+- A main design influence/inspiration/theme/material is the design thread holding the collection together.

 3) Collection Size

-When developing your collection, it is best to aim to have a minimum of 12 pieces/looks.
-If your budget allows, it would be great of you can have more than 12 pieces of course, as a larger collection will allow for better exposure and versatility throughout the collection.
+When developing your collection, many creatives often are told to aim to have a minimum of 12 pieces/looks.
+If your budget allows, it would be great if you can have 12 pieces of course, as a larger collection will allow for better exposure and versatility throughout the collection.

 However, be mindful of the fact that depending on the product category you are in, this may translate into more individual pieces (e.g if you are an apparel designer working on 12 looks, this potentially can mean at least double the number of individual items e.g. top and bottom, so two items per look).

 A better way to look at it is to think of the collection as a whole – as a “family” and ensure that the collection has a depth and breadth that allows customers to make a choice.